javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 ## Functions

-We covered 3 ways to create a function in JavaScript:
+We covered three ways to create a function in JavaScript:

 1. Function Declaration: the function in the main code flow